UBC-MDS/2023-DSCI522-Group22/CONTRIBUTING.md

 # Contributing to A Practical Exploration of the Wine Quality Dataset

-We welcome all contributions to out project - A Practical Exploration of the Wine Quality Dataset!
-Your ideas, bug reports, and pull requests are greatly appreciated and will help us improve the project.
+We welcome all contributions to out project - "A Practical Exploration of the Wine Quality Dataset" Your ideas, bug reports, and pull requests are greatly appreciated and will help us improve the project.

 ## Reporting Issues